Mary (name): Usage

 Mary is among the top 100 names for baby girls born in Ireland, common among Christians and popular among Protestants specifically, owing to Queen Mary II.
 Mary did not come into common usage in Ireland until the 17th century, as the name was considered too holy to be used.
 Mary was the 179th most popular name for girls born in England and Wales in 2007.

-In the United States, Mary was consistently the most popular name for girls from 1880 until 1961.
-It was still the most common name for women and girls in the United States in the 1990 census.
-Mary first fell below the top 100 most popular names in 2009.
-However, according to the Social Security Administration, Mary is the seventh most common given name in the United States, with 2.16 million individuals bearing this name as of 2023.
+In the United States, Mary was the most popular name given to baby girls from 1880 (when records were first available) until 1961.
+It was still the most common name for all women and girls in the United States in the 1990 census.
+Mary first fell below the top 100 most popular names given baby girls in 2009.
+In 2025, Mary was the 125th most popular name given to baby girls.
+However, according to the Social Security Administration, Mary is the seventh most common given name for living women in the United States, with 2.16 million individuals bearing this name as of 2023.
+The average age of women named "Mary" is 64 years.

 The name Mary remains more popular in the Southern United States than elsewhere in the country.
 Mary was the 15th most popular name for girls born in Alabama in 2007, the 22nd most popular name for girls born in Mississippi in 2007, the 44th most popular name for girls in North Carolina, the 33rd most popular name for girls in South Carolina, and the 26th most popular name for girls in Tennessee.